malmbergoe/GearMaster1000/README.md

 ## GearMaster 1000
+### Introduction
+The overall goal is simply to get started with c++ development.
+So, this application should not do any fancy new challenging things...

+long term goal:
+a gui application in which one can manage outdoor gear. basically a gui accessor to a database.

 ### How to build
 This project uses CMake to build.
 Assuming the project is clean (i.e. does not have a build folder setup) perform the following actions:

-- create a build output directory 'mkdir <build>'
+- create a build output directory `mkdir <build>`
-- navigate to the build directory 'cd <build>'
+- navigate to the build directory `cd <build>`
-- invoke CMake to generate a makefile 'cmake --/<build>'
+- invoke CMake to generate a makefile `cmake --/<build>`
-- invoke CMake to build the project 'cmake --build .'
+- invoke CMake to build the project `cmake --build .`

-GearMaster - 1000

-the overall goal is simply to get started with c++ development. so, this application should not do any fancy new challenging things...

-long term goal:
-a gui application in which one can manage outdoor gear. basically a gui accessor to a database.

-## DONE
-Mark I:
-Cmake hello world

-Mark II:
-main application provides output. main application can be interacted with. i.e.
-- the user is prompted with a set of possible actions.
-- if an action is given, the application acts accordingly

-## TODO
-Mark III:
-input can be taken from the user, to create in memory objects
+### Plan Ahead
 Mark IV:
 current configuration can be saved to a file